Malta says deal reached with Italy to take migrants from rescue boat | DW | 06.07.2019

 By Friday night, Mediterranea reported that neither Malta nor Italy had sent vessels to pick up the remaining 41 migrants from its sailboat, Alex.

-Mediterranea's Alessandra Sciurba, said that while Italy had taken families and pregnant women from the vessel, "all non-accompanied minors remain on board, including an 11-year-old."
+Mediterranea's Alessandra Sciurba said that while Italy had taken families and pregnant women from the vessel, "all non-accompanied minors [remained] on board, including an 11-year-old."

 Read more: Sea-Watch rescuers slam 'shameful' German, EU refugee policy